Paul Twitchell: Eckankar

 Twitchell's first known connection with L. Ron Hubbard (also a US Naval Reserve Officer during WW2 and pulp fiction author) was around 1950 during the Dianetics period.
-He again became involved in the Church of Scientology from about 1956 to 1959, becoming a member of the Church's staff and one of the first Scientologists to achieve the status of clear it was claimed.
-Twitchell taught classes, audited others, wrote articles for the magazines, and other activities for Scientology.
-He made many long term friendships during this time with the exception of Hubbard himself who later, circa 1968, listed Twitchell and Eckankar on their Suppressive Persons/Groups list.
-Hubbard described Twitchell not as ‘a clear’, as Twitchell always claimed, but as ‘aberrant’.
+He again became involved in the Church of Scientology from about 1956 to 1959, becoming a member of the Church's staff and supposedly one of the first Scientologists to become clear.
+Twitchell taught classes, audited others, wrote articles for the magazines, and did other activities for Scientology.
+He made many long-term friendships during this time with the exception of Hubbard, who circa 1968 listed Twitchell and Eckankar on his suppressive persons/groups list.
+Hubbard described Twitchell not as a clear, as Twitchell always claimed, but as "aberrant".

 Moving to Seattle, Washington, in late 1960 after the death of his sister Kaydee (Katharine) in 1959, he met Gail Ann Atkinson in 1962.
-She was working part-time at the library, where they met, while doing an under-graduate degree.
-Twitchell later introduced her to the Ruhani Satsang teachings, as well as others, and Gail was also formally initiated by Singh in early December 1963 in San Francisco, during his second tour of the US.
+She was working part-time at the library, where they met, while pursuing undergraduate degree.
+Twitchell later introduced her to the Ruhani Satsang teachings, and others, and Gail was also formally initiated by Singh in early December 1963 in San Francisco, during his second tour of the US.
 At the same time Twitchell relocated to San Francisco permanently.
 They married soon after on January 16, 1964, when Twitchell began more seriously writing and compiling materials about his new teaching, Eckankar.
 The first draft manuscript for The Far Country was written during this year.
 Twitchell also began having articles about Eckankar published in various newspapers and magazines.

-In late 1964, they moved south to San Diego, where Twitchell gave his first lectures on Eckankar and what was then termed the "bilocation" technique, which he would later call "Soul Travel."
+In late 1964, they moved south to San Diego, where Twitchell gave his first lectures on Eckankar and what was then termed the "bilocation" technique, which he later called "Soul Travel."
 Gail quit her studies to work full-time so that Twitchell could dedicate himself to establishing Eckankar as a new business venture.
 In spring 1965, he began a long-term series of regular lectures and workshops on Eckankar at the California Parapsychology Foundation in San Diego and also started selling monthly "Discourses" to interested students.
-By late 1965 the Twitchells had together founded the Eckankar Corporation as well as Illuminated Way Press, registering both as companies in California.
+By late 1965 the Twitchells had together founded the Eckankar Corporation and Illuminated Way Press, registering both as companies in California.